tjscollins/axe-crawler/README.md

     Specify how many levels deep you want the crawler to scrape for new links.
 Default: 5.

 --check n
-    Specify the number of URLs you want to actually test from the queue.
+    Specify the maximum number of URLs you want to actually test from the queue.
 Useful for testing the crawler and seeing what links it finds without running the axe-core tests on every URL.
 Default: undefined which checks all links in the queue.